 The other releases were the November 2015 upgrade (1511 - OS Build 10586) and the Anniversary upgrade (released in July 2016 a.k.a.
 1607 - OS Build 14393), which is the Microsoft recommended version at the moment for enterprises planning to manage the majority of their estate on CBB (Current Branch for Business).

 But the launch of this new upgrade may mean more than just creativity and gaming experiences for corporate IT administrators!
-If you follow the official documentation, it means that (approximately) within the next 18 months, all current existing Windows 10 versions will see their last updates and essentially will no longer be supported.
-So, for the first time since the initial 1507 Windows 10 release announcement, businesses will be forced to upgrade to a newer version than 1507.
+If you follow the official documentation, it means that within the next 18 months of the release date of a new Windows 10 version it will go end-of-live and you have to upgrade to a newer (or better yet, the newest) version.

 The following graphic illustrates the Windows 10 Servicing timeline: